 Designed by Tinker Hatfield, the AJ15 marks a sore spot on an otherwise flawless legacy.
 Fortunately, Hatfield was given a ‘do-over,’ with the chance to redesign his self-proclaimed least favourite Jordan in 2016 with the Laika x Air Jordan 15 ‘Kubo’ in 2016 – a huge improvement on the original!

 The most controversial shoe of 2017, without question.
 Big Baller Brand's debut sneaker design, the ZO2 Prime, was greeted with ridicule upon its reveal.
 Lambasted heavily online – with particularly vicious commenters claiming they made the Curry Two Low look good (eep!) – Big Baller Brand ended up scrapping the design before release and cancelling all orders.
 If that's not an indication of one ugly looking shoe, we don't know what is!

 Jordan Dub Zero ‘SpongeBob’ (Counterfeit)

 Hybrids conjure mixed responses in the sneaker scene.
 Some love the fact they can wear a single pair of shoes made up of multiple legendary silhouettes, while others loathe them.
 One thing’s for sure: these ‘SpongeBob’ Jordan Dub Zeros are absolutely hideous.
-A common indicator of fake online retailers in the late 2000s, those who unwisely purchased a pair were left mortified when they busted out their new purchase only to be clowned by every sneakerhead in a 100 mile radius.
+A common indicator of fake online retailers in the late 2000s, those who unwisely purchased a pair was left mortified when they busted out their new purchase only to be clowned by every sneakerhead in a 100-mile radius.

 Golden Goose Distressed Superstar